equinix/terraform-provider-equinix/docs/resources/equinix_ecx_l2_connection.md

 - `provider_status` - Connection provisioning status on service provider's side
 - `redundant_uuid` - Unique identifier of the redundant connection, applicable for HA connections
 - `redundancy_type` - Connection redundancy type, applicable for HA connections.
+Either PRIMARY or SECONDARY
-Either primary or secondary.
+- `redundancy_group` - Unique identifier of group containing a primary and secondary connection.
 - `zside_port_uuid` - when not provided as an argument, it is identifier of the z-side port, assigned by the Fabric
 - `zside_vlan_stag` - when not provided as an argument, it is S-Tag/Outer-Tag of